intrinio/javascript-sdk/docs/IndexApi.md

 # **getEconomicIndexHistoricalData**
 > ApiResponseEconomicIndexHistoricalData getEconomicIndexHistoricalData(identifier, tag, opts)

-Get Economic Index Historical Data
+Historical Data for an Economic Index

 Returns historical values for the given &#x60;tag&#x60; and the Economic Index with the given &#x60;identifier&#x60;